With summer coming to an end in Lake Forest, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters should be replaced every few months, depending on the model you use.
+Furnace filters must be exchanged every few months, depending on the type you use.

-Can’t remember when you last put in a new one?
-Remove it and angle it toward the light.
-If you can’t see light through it, replace it.
+Unsure when you last put in a new one?
+Take it out and angle it toward the light.
+If there’s no light visible, replace it.

 3. Clean the Inside